 How do business equity loans work?

-Top business loan lenders you can compare
+Compare top business loan lenders

 How do I compare business equity loans?

 - Property type.
 Some lenders may only let you use either a residential or commercial property as security, although some may let you use either.

 - Loan-to-value of equity.
 Lenders will allow you to borrow up to a certain amount of the value of equity in your property, usually up to 80%, though it may depend on if it is a commercial or residential property.

 - Interest rate.
 Business equity loans may have higher interest rates than home loans due to the higher risk the lender takes on with business loans, but it will generally be lower than an unsecured business loan of equal value.